ClickCease What are URLs? A guide to better & SEO-friendly URLs

 1. Short and simple:

 URLs should be as short as possible while still descriptive.
 A concise URL not only looks cleaner but also performs better.
-Long, convoluted URLs risk being truncated in search results, reducing their effectiveness.
 Aim for under 60 characters when possible.

 2. Readable and descriptive: